Junie's Perspective

 Climate Change

-When we had unusually heavy rains a couple of weeks ago, many of my neighbors’ garden-level apartments flooded.
+When we had unusually heavy rains a couple of last year, many of my neighbors’ garden-level apartments flooded.
 Walkways that usually have children’s toys and bikes and chalk drawings outside their doors had water-logged carpet and cords for fans.
 Low income workers and families and retirees are always the first to suffer in the climate crisis – or any crisis – and I want to make sure our safety is finally prioritized in climate efforts.
+As a legislator I passed 8 bills focused on climate resilience, with $100+ million in E-Bikes/EV tax incentives.

 Criminal Justice